 For many people worldwide Gluten Sensitivity and Intolerance is a very big problem.
 Mainly because so many foods that we are all too familiar with contain gluten.
 The very notion of this is very worrying for the wrong people, as even foods that do not actually contain gluten can come into contact with it.

 One example is Oatmeal, or Porridge Oats which do not contain gluten but quite often are produced in the same factories as wheat flour, which is probably the worst thing out there for contaminating other foods with gluten.
 In fact, even foods labelled as gluten-free can get contaminated and worse still many types of takeaway food and food served at restaurants are guilty of serving foods contaminated by gluten, and even when they say the food is free of it.

 Indeed because the grains which gluten come from are so abundant within food products this a very real problem globally for human health.

 i.)
 Definition of Gluten Intolerance

-To best explain what Gluten Intolerance is the best way for me to maybe show you is by sharing this screenshot;
+To best explain what the Best Diet for Gluten Intolerance and Celiac Disease is first we must look at Gluten Intolerance alone, and the best way for me to maybe show you this is by sharing this screenshot;

 So, basically, this is a condition caused by the intestine when it comes into contact with gluten.
 Types of proteins found inside crops such as Barley, Rye and Wheat.
 I mean I think the above screenshot explains it a better than I can but also as well as gluten intolerance/sensitivity there is;